St. Dominic’s Priory, Center of Institutional Study of Our Lady of the Rosary Province

 The newly professed brothers take up the task of study with zeal and diligence.
 By studying, he realizes that he will be equipped to work for the salvation of souls in the Dominican way: by preaching the veritas of Christ.

-Our Lady of the Rosary Province has two communities of Students brothers One in Saint Albert Priory Hong Kong and another in Saint Dominic’s Priory Macau
+Our Lady of the Rosary Province has two communities of Students brothers: one in Saint Albert Priory in Hong Kong, and another in Saint Dominic’s Priory in Macau.

 Study as Religious observance

-Love and self-devoted to assiduous study nourish contemplation and strong fidelity to live out your life according to the evangelical counsels.
-Although the very perseverance of studies demands to undergo challenges and difficulties make it is a form of self-denial or asceticism, as an essential part of our lives is religious observances ( LCO I 83).
-Therefore in the beginning Dominic founder an order of preachers study is indispensable for every apostolic activity, in place of the customary manual labors undertaken by monks.
+Love and devotion to assiduous study nourish contemplation and strong fidelity to live out our life according to the evangelical counsels.
+The very perseverance of study, which demands that we undergo challenges and difficulties, makes it is a form of self-denial or asceticism, and an essential part of our lives (LCO, 83).
+Therefore in the beginning, Dominic established study as indispensable for every apostolic activity, in place of the customary manual labors undertaken by monks.

 Study and prayer

 Our prayer and contemplation help to enrich the ministry of preaching the truth of the word of God.
-Likewise, the grace of preaching presupposes actual prayer life or contemplation, as Saint Thomas Aquinas says Dominican is called to hand on the fruit of contemplation, therefore, our way of prayer is not for the sake of contemplation alone, but to preach.
-Prayer is the most important source for all the preachers should have practice in their daily life.
-For us Dominican praying liturgy in common but private prayer is also important.
+Likewise, the grace of preaching presupposes actual prayer life or contemplation, as Saint Thomas Aquinas says that a Dominican is called to hand on the fruit of contemplation.
+Therefore, our way of prayer is not for the sake of contemplation alone, but to preach.
+Prayer is the most important source of our apostolate, and all preachers should practice it in their daily life.
+For us Dominicans, praying liturgy in common is important, but private prayer is also essential.

-Dominican does not have a special way of prayer but imitates Dominic whose prayer is always simple and ecclesial.
-Our way of prayer is simple and has a goal of contemplation of the divine truth and building a close relationship with God (LCO 66 I ).
-Best and genuine contemplation is reading the scripture the word of God and the study the true wisdom.
+A Dominican does not have a special way of prayer but imitates Dominic whose prayer is always simple and ecclesial.
+Our way of prayer is simple and has a goal of contemplation of the divine truth and building a close relationship with God (Constitutions of the Domican Order (LCO), 66 I).
+Best and genuine contemplation is reading the scripture, the word of God, and the study of the true wisdom.

-Contemplation is closely related to study, the best source for our study is the divine revelation, in Dominican tradition contemplation embraces both prayerful meditation and love of study two complementary approaches to nourish one mind and one heart to the love of preaching the truth which is Christ himself.
-And so the study is the act of love, a way of searching Christ, and pondering the beauty and wisdom of the word of God.
-Contemplation serves our mission of preaching, therefore preaching is not the end of the order, but it is rather utmost necessity to that end, which is preaching and laboring for the salvation to souls, for without study cannot do anything either.
+Contemplation is closely related to study.
+The best source for our study is the divine revelation.
+In Dominican tradition, contemplation embraces both prayerful meditation and love of study: two complementary approaches to nourish one’s mind and heart to the love of preaching the truth, which is Christ himself.
+And so the study is an act of love, a way of searching Christ and pondering the beauty and wisdom of the word of God.
+Contemplation serves our mission of preaching.
+Therefore, study is not the end of the Order, but it is rather an utmost necessity to that end, which is preaching and laboring for the salvation to souls; for without study, one cannot do anything either.

-It is important to keep in mind that study is for us Dominican means to grow in love with the truth, through study, not all Dominican are necessarily expected to be scholars.
-We are the instrument of God, for he has given us the intellect to study and the right to use both our faith reason to find God leads to God for he is the giver of all truth, in the case we recalled, Aquinas is the best teacher and model (LCO 82 I), as children of God following Dominic’s footsteps we are thirst for truth, and opened minded from whomever or wherever we may be found, for we are the beggar of truth.
+It is important to keep in mind that study is, for us Dominicans, to grow in love with the truth.
+Not all Dominican are necessarily expected to be scholars, but we are called to be assiduous in our search for truth through study.
+We are the instrument of God, for He has given us the intellect to study, and the right to use both our faith and reason to find God, for He is the giver of all truth.
+We recall that Aquinas is the best teacher and model for Dominican study (LCO 82 I).
+As children of God following Dominic’s footsteps, we thirst for truth, and we are open minded to whomever or wherever it may be found; for we are the beggars of truth.

-Saint Albert the Great teacher of Aquinas said the whole world is theology for us because the heavens proclaim the glory of God.
-It is through the study by seeking to understand things and each other, and the beauty of God’s creation, and admire his greatness, and become humble ourselves before him.
+Saint Albert the Great, teacher of Aquinas, said that the whole world is theology for us because the heavens proclaim the glory of God.
+Through study, we seek to understand things and one another, and the beauty of God’s creation, and we admire His greatness, and become humble before him.